pism/greenland_calving/README.md

    cd gc
    ```

 2. **Download the files into the harness.**  Each file is numbered.
-You don't have to download them all; but if you download file $n$, you should download all the files with number $m$ less than $$ as well.
+You don't have to download them all; but if you download file $n$, you should download all the files with number $m$ less than $n$ as well.
 Files are:
    ```
    1_greenland_calving_results.zip         (26 Mb)
    2_greenland_calving_data.zip            (127 kb)